 Court Martial Locations

-Regardless of the location, our team of experienced military legal experts can help.
+Regardless of the location, our team of experienced military court martial lawyers can help.
 If you have been accused of misconduct, you have the right to engage a civilian lawyer to represent you.
 We encourage you to contact us immediately.
 Call 1-888-919-UCMJ, use our online chat feature, or e-mail us at firstname.lastname@example.org.
 You can also use our contact form here.
 No matter where you are around the world, we are here for you.